 - Mr Luke Skinner, environmental professional and conservation manager with experience in Traditional Owner engagement, based in South Australia.

 - Mr Terry Atkinson, strong experience in the Indigenous Community Sector, based in Victoria.

 You can find meeting records and reports under quick links.

-If you would like to contact the Community Environment Reference Group with an issue or some feedback for the group to discuss with NOPSEMA, you can email firstname.lastname@example.org
+If you would like to contact the Community Environment Reference Group with an issue or some feedback for the group to discuss with NOPSEMA, you can email them at this address: firstname.lastname@example.org

 Completed: Transparency Taskforce

 In July 2017, NOPSEMA established the Transparency Taskforce to align efforts on transparency initiatives with other jurisdictions and to assist the industry in identifying solutions to common issues.
 The Taskforce was overseen by a Steering Committee of Commonwealth and state/territory government agencies and petroleum industry and community representatives.